Green Card Dermatologist Jobs

 How does green card sponsorship differ from H-1B for a dermatologist?

 Green card sponsorship through PERM leads to permanent residency, not a temporary status.
-Unlike the H-1B, EB-3 has no annual lottery, so your petition moves forward based on your priority date rather than random selection.
+Unlike the H-1B visa, EB-3 has no annual lottery, so your petition moves forward based on your priority date rather than random selection.
 The tradeoff is timeline: PERM labor certification, I-140 approval, and adjustment of status can take two to four years before the visa bulletin allows you to file, depending on your country of birth.

 What is the PERM labor certification process for a dermatologist employer?